-Article 16: League Dues
+Article 17: League Dues

-League dues must be paid in full prior to first game of the season or players will be removed from the roster until dues are paid.
-Exceptions may be made by the Executive Board but must be processed formally as partial or full scholarships or payment plans that are administered via the registration system.
-In the instance that unpaid dues carry over to the next season, players will not be allowed to register until they are paid.
+League dues must be paid in full prior to the first game of the season or players will be removed from the roster until dues are paid.
+Exceptions may be made by the Executive Board, but must be processed formally as partial or full scholarships or payment plans that are administered via the registration system.
+In the instance that unpaid dues carry over to the next season, players will not be allowed to register until they resolve their outstanding balance.